DESpear262/MessageAI-kotlin/docs/testing/SPRINT2_MANUAL_TEST_CHECKLIST.md

 - ✅ `AIService.detectIntent(chatId, 20)` returns `intent: "casevac"`
 - ✅ Confidence ≥ 0.7 (70%+)
 - ✅ Triggers list contains relevant keywords

+Seeded chat guidance
+- Send the trigger messages in Patrol Chat A or B. A = non-NBC baseline; B = MOPP context variant.
+Do not include the full 9-line—let the workflow generate it.

 **Pass/Fail:** ⬜